andycroll/andycroll.com/_posts/2012-01-15-the-ipad-discord.markdown

 ---
-title: The iPad Discord: Thoughts on iPad disruption of the PC Market
+title: "The iPad Discord: Thoughts on iPad disruption of the PC Market"
 layout: post
 ---